 MUSIC THEORY NOTEBOOK:

 Each student is expected to keep a music theory notebook.
 All class notes and handouts should be kept in this notebook along with quizzes and tests.
 All materials in the notebook should be arranged in a systematic order according to date.
+If you would prefer to store all of your documents digitally, you can keep a digital notebook.

 This notebook will be checked once a marking period and will count as one homework grade.
 Anyone with an “A” average at the time of the notebook check will receive an automatic “A” for their notebook grade.